drstapletron/centos-gm2-dev/README.md

   * an example file (or a README or something) in the home folder?
   * update krb5.conf link and some other minor things

-# Original README

-This repository has a Vagrantfile and auxillary files for building a Centos 6.8 (equivalent to SLF6) Virtual Machine suitable for development of Muon g-2 offline code.

-The idea is to have a virtual machine with a run-time environment similar to that of grid jobs along with a development environment.
-See below for some workflow ideas.

 ## 1 Terminology